Preserving stories, celebrating resilience, changing the face of agriculture – A multimedia project focusing on Black, Latino, Native & Asian farmers.

 The Color of Food book of farmers' portraits and stories will be published by New Society Publishers in 2015.
 Order your copy now!

 Natasha Bowens is an author, beginning farmer, and creator of the multimedia project The Color of Food.
-Her advocacy focuses on food sovereignty and social issues.
+Her advocacy focuses on food sovereignty and social justice.
 Book Natasha and The Color of Food presentation for your next event.

 Check out the Map & Directory of fellow farmers and food activists of color.
 Help the Map Grow!